r4pha-000/prisme/docs/DOCS.md

 Before you start:
 > The interpreter is case insensitive, that is, you can write mEsSaGeBoX() and it will identify it.
+> You will need the CLI, that is stored on

 ## Inserts